the UPA won around 261 out of 543 seats, and in the second position was NDA with 158 seats, while 23 seats were won by Left parties.

 The state has a special status within the union government of India.
-Unlike the rest of the states, Jammu and Kashmir enjoys special autonomy under Article 370 of the Constitution of India.
-The union government has direct legislative powers in matters of defense, foreign policy, and communications within the state and has indirect influence in matters of citizenship, Supreme Court jurisdiction, and emergency powers.
+Unlike the rest of the states, Jammu and Kashmir enjoys special autonomy under Article 370 of the Indian Constitution.
+The Union government has direct legislative powers only in matters of defence, foreign policy, and communications within the state and has indirect influence in matters of citizenship, Supreme Court jurisdiction, and emergency powers.

-Under the constitution of Jammu and Kashmir, the governor is the head of state, and is appointed by the President of India.
+Under the Constitution of Jammu and Kashmir, the governor is the head of state, and is appointed by the President of India.
 He is assisted by the Chief Minister and a council of ministers.
-The legislature consists of two houses: the Legislative Assembly (Vidhan Sabha) and the smaller Legislative Council (Vidhan Parishad).
-The members of Vidhan Parishad are elected by various groups of politicians, local administrators, and educators and a few by the governor.
-The state sends six members to the Lok Sabha (Lower House) and six members, elected by the combined Legislative Assembly and Council, to the Rajya Sabha (Upper House).
+The legislature consists of two houses: the Legislative Assembly (Vidhan Sabha) and the Legislative Council (Vidhan Parishad).
+The members of Vidhan Parishad are elected by various groups of politicians, local administrators and educators.
+A few of them are elected by the Governor.
+The state sends six members to the Lok Sabha (Lower House of the Parliament) and six members, elected jointly by the Legislative Assembly and Council, to the Rajya Sabha (Upper House of the Parliament).
 The High Court consists of a chief justice and 11 other judges, who are appointed by the President of India.

-Some of the major issues that dominated the electoral process in the state includes the self rule or autonomy for J&K, separatism, militancy, presence of security forces and other issues including development, unemployment, education, electricity and water.
+Some of the major issues that have dominated the electoral process in the state include the self-rule or autonomy for J&K, separatism, militancy, presence of security forces, AFSPA (Armed Forces Special Powers Act) and other issues including unemployment, poor infrastructure and lack of electricity and water.

 The issue of unemployment among the youth poses a big challenge for the political parties.
-The lack of employment opportunities is taking the youth to drugs and anti-social activities.
+Due to lack of employment opportunities, the young population is taking to drugs and insurgency.

 Political Parties in Jammu and Kashmir